 The glacial lakes far north in the country had all burst and the rivers across the Himalayas had turned pitch brown, and the atmosphere was adorned with the most powerful smells of soil and nature.
 Plant debris floated on the angry rivers as they knocked against each other producing the most hideous thuds.

-Two large fishes were washed ashore, along the banks of Punatsang-chu, right on to the grounds of Khuruthang after a flash flood.
+Two large fishes had been washed ashore along the banks of Punatsang-chu right on to the grounds of Khuruthang after a flash flood.

 The rate at which the greenhouse gases were produced as a result of human activities had reached its peak and the oceans had started warming at a rate 50 times more than the atmosphere.